amazon-archives/skill-sample-nodejs-calendar-reader/instructions/4-testing.md

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-2-configure-test-event._TTH_.png" />

     3.  **Select "Create New Test Event".
-Choose "Alexa Start Session" as the Event Template from the dropdown list.
-Add an Event Name that you can remember.** You can choose any test event in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.
-The Event Name is only visible to you.
+Choose "Alexa Start Session" as the Event Template from the dropdown list.** You can choose any test event in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.

+        <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-3-alexa-start-session._TTH_.png" />

+    4.  **Type in an Event Name into the Event Name Dialog box.
+Delete the contents of the code editor, and paste the Lambda request you copied above into the code editor.** The Event Name is only visible to you.
 Name your test event something descriptive and memorable.
 For our example, we entered an event name as "startSession".

-        <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-3-alexa-start-session._TTH_.png" />

-    4.  **Delete the contents of the box, and paste the Lambda request you copied above into the code editor.** By copying and pasting your Lambda Requesting from the service simulator, you can test events different utterances and skill events beyond the pre-populated templates in Lambda.
+Additionally, by copying and pasting your Lambda Request from the service simulator, you can test different utterances and skill events beyond the pre-populated templates in Lambda.

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/4-5-4-paste-request._TTH_.png" />